Can PTSD Cause Hallucinations?

 Takeaway

-In rare cases, hallucinations can be a symptom of PTSD.
+In rare cases, hallucinations can be a symptom of post-traumatic stress disorder.
 However, other symptoms tend to be more common in many people living with PTSD.
-If you or a loved one is experiencing unusual thoughts or displaying atypical behavior after going through a traumatic event, they may have developed PTSD.
-It can be important to connect with a professional for support.
-Online counseling gives individuals the opportunity to avail of quality mental health care in a safe space in which they can heal.
+If you’re experiencing unusual thoughts or displaying atypical behavior after going through a traumatic event, you may be experiencing PTSD or another mental health condition, so it can be important to connect with a professional for support.

 Heal from trauma with compassionate support